 Workshops and Seminars

-These modules are mini-courses designed to assist faculty, clinicians and residents in the College of Medicine in upgrading their personal skills and garnering fresh ideas in teaching our students.
+These self-paced learning modules are mini-courses designed to assist faculty, clinicians and residents in the College of Medicine in upgrading their personal skills and garnering fresh ideas in teaching our students.
 Each mini-course is a self-paced learning experience with agendas and objectives for easy reference.
 Your successful participation in this program can also provide you with CME credit hours for your professional portfolio.

 Please contact Eileen CichoskiKelly at the Office of Medical Student Education with questions or to make suggestions for future modules.